How to start an e-commerce business and website

 Buy your domain name

-Once you subscribe to an e-commerce platform, many will include a free domain name for a year.
-Most experts recommend buying a .com or .uk site to increase customer trust, as well as being easier to remember.
+Most experts recommend buying a .com or .uk site to increase customer trust.
+It’s also easier to remember.

 In recent years, a host of platform options have sprung up.